Linuxfabrik/monitoring-plugins/check-plugins/podman-stats/README.md

 * Memory usage is relative to the container's memory limit if one is set, otherwise relative to the total host memory.
 * Per-container CPU and memory perfdata are most useful for long-lived containers with stable names (e.g. `traefik_traefik.2`, named systemd-managed services).
 For ever-changing workloads (e.g. GitLab runner jobs, CI builders), the per-container labels churn between check runs and are useless for trending.
 The aggregate perfdata is the right signal there.
 * Plugin execution may take up to 10 seconds.
-* Podman runs rootless by default.
-Without `sudo`, the check only sees containers of the executing user.
-To monitor containers across all users, run the check via `sudo` (the Icinga Director basket and sudoers file are pre-configured for this).
+* Podman runs rootless by default, and every user keeps their containers in their own storage.
+Running the check as root (via `sudo`) reports on root's own Podman, not on the rootless containers of other users.
+To report on a rootless user's containers, pass `--user=<name>`: the check then runs podman as that user.
+Every line of output names the inspected user, so an empty result against root's storage is obvious.
 * Since `podman stats` only returns byte-level data in a human-readable format (e.g. *221.2kB*), calculating network I/O and block I/O is imprecise.
 Therefore, these values are only reported as aggregate perfdata.

 **Data Collection:**